 - 10 minutes building rapport, offering water/tea and showing the candidate around the office

 - 45 minutes on your questions (same questions for all candidates!)

-- 10 minutes on specific clarifications with the candidate
+- 10 minutes on any candidate-specific clarifications

 - Spend 15 minutes to finalize your notes and assessment after the candidate leaves.